-Our Trio of Colobus Monkey
+Our Colobus Monkeys

 Black-and-white colobus monkeys belong to the subfamily Colobinae.
 Four different species of black-and- white colobus monkey are recognized; the guereza (Colobus guereza), Angolan colobus (Colobus angolensis), Guinea forest black colobus (Colobus polykomos) and the satanic black colobus (Colobus satanas).
 Black-and-white colobus monkeys are found across equatorial Africa.